This my husband Aaron’s 1st post! :D

 Back to the wall.

 You can’t go ape on the wall, don’t even think about going ape.
-You must use precise, calculated blows.
-I heard a crow bar was the best, but I found its distant cousin the putty knife to be more effective.
+You must use precise, calculated blows on the drywall.
+I heard a crowbar was the best, but I found its distant cousin the putty knife to be more effective.
 Starting at your test area take your hammer (and this is the only time you’ll be able to Mike Tyson the wall) pound around in a 1 square foot radius.
 This leads me into another excellent point, work in small areas.
 Don’t jump around from spot to spot.
 Attack this wall with calculated precision.
-After you pounded the wall, work your putty knife between the plaster and brick as far as it will go and then pry.
+After you pound the wall, work your putty knife between the plaster and brick as far as it will go and then pry.
 Hopefully big chucks will fall.
 Don’t expect this to be easy.
 Some sections will come off in huge, glorious chucks.
-Other areas will be so much trouble you’ll want to cry, but by that time your tear ducts will so clogged with plaster dust that a 1000 year old mummy has a better chance of producing a tear than you do.
-Which leads me to my next point.
-When you get frustrated, it’s tempting to start wailing away on the wall with your crow bar, but this is exactly what the wall wants you to do, it really doesn’t want to be exposed.
+Other areas will be so much trouble you’ll want to cry, but by that time your tear ducts will so clogged with plaster dust that a 1000-year-old mummy has a better chance of producing a tear than you do.
+This leads me to my next point.
+When you get frustrated, it’s tempting to start wailing away on the wall with your crowbar, but this is exactly what the wall wants you to do; it really doesn’t want to be exposed.
 It’s cozy under an inch and a half of plaster.
 It’s been like that for the last 100 years.
 It doesn’t want to be revealed and it will fight you at every turn.
-Going ape with the crow will do nothing for the cause, because if plaster is not in big chucks it’s in dust form.
+Going ape with the crow will do nothing for the cause, because if plaster is not in big chunks, it’s in dust form.
 And when it goes dust, it permeates everything and goes into every orifice of your body.
 So after you have cleared all the plaster off your wall, you’ll notice it doesn’t look very good.

 5. Scrub the wall with wire brushes

-The next step is to take wire brushes (in various size, the smallest being tooth-brush size, the biggest 8 inches) and scrub the wall hard!
-This unfortunately produces tons of dust, but it can’t be avoided.
+The next step is to take wire brushes (in various sizes, the smallest being toothbrush size, the biggest 8 inches) and scrub the wall hard!
+This, unfortunately, produces tons of dust and dirt, but it can’t be avoided.

 6. Vacuum